 High Life says: Bring the kids.
 Hotel Sanje OB Soči has on-site babysitting, as well as free backpacks for kids, to ensure that a spirit of adventure runs in the family.

 Learn horsemanship and equine rehabilitation in Utah

-Plan a trip to the
+Plan a trip to the USA

 If horses are your great love, The Lodge at Blue Sky – a 3,500-acre ranch-retreat in Utah’s Wasatch mountain range – is the stuff of bucket lists.
 Here, you’ll find a learning facility devoted to natural horsemanship.
 The Lodge is the only guest ranch in North America to have an on-site vet, with a care-first philosophy that runs throughout the experiences on offer.
 Rescue Horse Rehabilitation lets you participate in the care of a rescued or retired horse, learning how specific techniques can improve a horse’s quality of life (think grooming techniques to increase circulation and motion).
 There are also teaching modules in equine acupuncture, breathwork (you’ll follow guided practical exercises with a horse partner), and natural horsemanship – which shares a deeper explanation of how non-verbal communication can transform a human/horse relationship.
 It’s a beautiful activity, held in beautiful surroundings – it’s surreal to think that, come winter, the US ski team will be training on the same terrain.

 High Life says: Lap up the impressive wellness offering.
 The Lodge has two pools – one, infinity-edged, another heated with a hot tub.
 There’s also a clifftop wellness spa, perched dramatically above Alexander Creek, offering out-of-the-ordinary classes – from aerial yoga to a workshop in Ayurvedic herbalism.